 Types of Fish Found

-Coho salmon were the most abundant fish caught around Cordova and are the targeted species for downriver surveys.
+Coho salmon were the most abundant fish caught around Cordova and were the targeted species for downriver surveys.

-Chinook, or king, salmon primarily spawn in the upper reaches of the watershed, so it is expected we will only find rearing Chinook fry in upriver surveys.
-They are the targeted species due to declining Chinook runs.
+Chinook, or king, salmon primarily spawn in the upper reaches of the watershed.
+They were a targeted species due to declining Chinook runs.

 Sockeye, or red, salmon primarily rear in ponds, so it was a surprise to find this sockeye fry during one of our stream surveys in Cordova!